-Metal side vents and metal door secure this sturdy, traditional carrier which meets USDA and IATA transport requirements, allowing it to be used as a pet cargo carrier on airlines.
+Metal side vents and metal door secure this sturdy, traditional carrier which meets USDA and International Air Transport Association transport requirements, allowing it to be used as a pet cargo carrier on airlines.
 With threaded bolts holding it together, the carrier is easy to assemble and sturdy enough to withstand accidental drops when carrying.
 Extra bolts are included to use either as replacement or reinforcement.
 Good return policy and fast replacement reported.

 2 access doors, one in front and one on top of the carrier, makes it much easier to shift cats safely in and out.
 Heavy-duty plastic container keeps pets secure, particularly with the wingnut screws rather than clips.
 Larger cats above 15 pounds can fit into this bigger 24-inch carrier, and users report the carrying handle holds sturdy even with 20 pound cats.

 Cat owners needing a hard-sided carrier for airline shipping must look elsewhere, as this product is not rated for air cargo.
 It also doesn’t include a water cup attachment.
 The biggest complaint was of missing parts on delivery, followed by numerous reports that the steel front door is either misaligned or doesn’t fit at all.
 Some users weren’t thrilled about the wingnut screws, which are harder to remove than clips if owners want to disassemble and nest for storage.

 Large side locking clips, which are essential in front-loading pet carriers should a cat prove reluctant to exit, or to disassemble quickly for storage.
 The metal door is removable and can swing open from the left or right side with a simple selection.
 Assembly is rock-simple.